Digital quantum simulation of a (1+1)D SU(2) lattice gauge theory with ion qudits: Perturbative model in the strong coupling limit

 In the strong coupling limit, $g\gg 1$, the excitation of the link becomes energetically costly and the field can be adiabatically eliminated.
 The model's description is then reduced to the bare matter states $| 1\rangle$ and $| 5\rangle$, which we rename $|\uparrow\rangle=| 5\rangle$ and $|\downarrow\rangle=| 1\rangle$.
 A simple hopping process between these two states can be obtained in perturbation theory and leads to the following Heisenberg model in a staggered magnetic field

-where $\bar g^2=g^2+m$ and $\boldsymbol{\sigma}=(\hat\sigma_x,\hat\sigma_y,\hat\sigma_z)$.
+where $\bar g^2=g^2+m$ and $\hat{\boldsymbol{\sigma}}=(\hat\sigma^x,\hat\sigma^y,\hat\sigma^z)$.
 Within this model the Dirac vaccuum correspond to the antiferromagnetic ground state.
-Assuming to initially flip a single spin out of this vacuum, corresponding to the excitation of a barion in the original model, a second order hopping process occur in the limit of $\bar g^2m\gg1$.
+Assuming to initially flip a single spin out of this vacuum, corresponding to the excitation of a bare baryon in the original model, a second order hopping process occur in the limit of $\bar g^2m\gg1$.
 This process gives rise to the following tight-binding Hamiltonian:

-with hopping rate $J_{\rm eff}=16/\bar g^4m$, which describes the diffusion of barions at a speed $v_g=2J_{\rm eff}$.
+with hopping rate $J_{\rm eff}=16/\bar g^4m$, which describes the diffusion of bare baryons at a speed $v_g=2J_{\rm eff}$.
 This result was obtained in a two step perturbation process.
-A more precise effective description can be obtained performing directly a $4$th order perturbation theory in the limit $g,m\gg J$, considering explicitly the two hopping paths accessible to an initially excited barion:
+A more precise effective description can be obtained performing directly a $4$th order perturbation theory in the limit $g,m\gg J$, considering explicitly the two hopping paths accessible to an initially excited baryon:

 where we indicated for each state the bare energy cost.
 Performing an adiabatic elimination at the fourth order we finally obtain the following effective coupling rate

 which reduces to the one previously derived in the limit of $g\gg m$.